 A few changes you can make to up the sustainability level of your events include sending paperless invitations, limiting excessive giveaways, minimizing single-use tableware, and separating your waste into appropriate bins.
 You can also vocalize your sustainability goals to your group.
 Everyone can be on the same page and feel good about contributing to a more eco-friendly event.

-2. Virtual and Hybrid Events
+2. In-Person Events

 3. Wellness and Mindfulness

-Everyday life can be stressful.
+Every day life can be stressful.
 People appreciate when their business or organization prioritizes their mental and physical well-being.
 Meetings and events that these groups put on should also reflect those priorities.
 Individuals will be more willing and eager to attend if they know they will be in a safe and welcoming environment.
 There are simple steps you can take to ensure a great experience for everyone involved.

 For example, food and beverages should be one of the highlights of an event, not something for people to worry about or be left out of.
 By asking for dietary restrictions ahead of time and having a variety of healthy options, guests can be happy and fueled for tasks ahead.